shahjalal132/jumia-api-integrate/README.md

-## Jumia API Integration with Google Sheet API
+# Jumia API Integration with Google Sheets

 ## Overview

-An E-commerce API.
-All Products stored into a google sheet.
-Fetching from Google sheet and Create or Update product the vendor store.
-When all products are created then update product stock and price every 6 hours.
+This project integrates the Jumia API with the Google Sheets API to manage and update product information.
+The primary functionality involves fetching product data from Jumia, storing it in a Google Sheet, and ensuring that product stock and prices are updated periodically.

 ## Integration Process

-- Generate JWT access token from Jumia.
-- Generate Google sheet API and credentials from Google.
-- Integrate With Jumia API.

-## Work Flow

-- Fetch all products from Jumia API
-- Fetch all products from Google sheet
-- Check condition if product exists or not
-- If product exists, update product
-- If product does not exist, create product
-- Every 6 hours update product stock and price
+1. **Generate JWT Access Token from Jumia**
+2. **Generate Google Sheets API Credentials**
+3. **Integrate Jumia API with Google Sheets API**

-### Changes Client Requirement
+### Updated Client Requirements

-Once created this functionality client change some requirement.
-He Created Product on his store.
-I need to update product stock and price every 6 hours.
-Then i need to update product stock and price every 6 hours.
+After initial development, the client requested new functionalities:

+- Update product stock, price, and sale price every day at 4 PM, 8 PM, and 12 AM.
+- Provide an option for the client to enable or disable automatic updates.
+- Manage the refresh token, which expires periodically, through a client dashboard.

 ## Challenges

-- API was not ready and has some issues.
-I Had to research and contact with Jumia support team and fix it.
+- **API Issues**: The Jumia API had several issues and was not fully ready.
+I had to contact Jumia support to resolve these issues.
-- Google sheet API.
-I didn't know that.
-I had to learn it.
+- **Learning Curve**: I had to learn how to use the Google Sheets API.
-- Business logic was not clear for me.
-I had to research and implement it.
+- **Business Logic**: The initial business logic was unclear and required significant research and clarification.
-- First the code was written procedural way.
-Then I changed it to object oriented way.
+- **Code Refactoring**: The initial code was procedural.
+I refactored it to an object-oriented approach.
-- Client has change his requirements.
-I need to update product stock and price every 6 hours.
+- **Changing Requirements**: The client changed requirements multiple times, particularly regarding the frequency of product updates.

-## How to use
+## How to Use

-- Fetch git repo
-- Composer install
+1. Fetch the Git repository.
+2. Run `composer install`.
-- Integrate Google sheet API
+3. Integrate the Google Sheets API.
-- Integrate Jumia API
+4. Integrate the Jumia API.
-- Run index.php
+5. Run `index.php`.

+### Note

+I ignore google sheet credentials.

 ## Dependencies